na-zu-nya/caramel-board/agent-actions/apply-readme.md

 Action: Apply Readme

 Instructions:
-- Read the contents of the README.md file in the current root directory.
+- Review the README.md file in the repository root.
-- Replace the existing README.en.md file with the contents of README.md in English.
+- Compare it with README.en.md, translate any differences into English, and apply those updates to README.en.md.